 The Belgian is the first player ever to beat both Williams sisters at the same tournament twice, having also done it at the Sony Ericsson Championships in 2002 (at the 2009 US Open she beat Venus in the fourth round).

 If Clijsters wins the final, she will enter the Top 20 and become the first women's wildcard to win a Grand Slam singles title, and if she loses she will rise to around No.30 in the rankings.

 Let's just give some space to the other semifinal as well.
 Apparently, there will be no all-Belgian final at this US Open, as Danish Caroline Wozniacki defeated unseeded and error-prone Belgian Yanina Wickmayer 6-3 6-3 in the other semifinal.
-The surprise semifinalist Wickmayer made 40 unforced errors, compared to Wozniacki's 14. (sources: Reuters, Sony Eriscsson WTA Tour, videos via Forty Deuce)
+The surprise semifinalist Wickmayer made 40 unforced errors, compared to Wozniacki's 14. (sources: Reuters, WTA, videos via Forty Deuce)